AnkilP/ankilp.github.io/site/content/posts/poems.md

 The fearful get trapped there!
 ~~~

-There's an old Indian ballad about a king who falls for a dancer and loses his kingdom in the pursuit of her affection.
+There's an old Indian ballad about a king who lusts for a dancer and loses his kingdom in the pursuit of her affection.
 At the end of the song, the songstress blames the dancer for seducing the king and brands her a witch.
 This might remind you of [medieval witch hunts](https://www.youtube.com/watch?v=X2xlQaimsGg).
-This poem twists that ballad by framing the king as craven.
+This poem twists that ballad by framing the king as craven and weak instead.
 Bharatanatyam is a dance style with distinctive eye movements.
-The eye movements are meant to be subtle in some cases and powerful in others to indicate emotion.
+The eye movements are meant to be subtle in some cases and powerful in others to indicate emotion but enchanting nevertheless.

+All of these poems are works in progress and I would certainly love to hear your thoughts on how I can improve them.

 ------------------------------------------------------------------------

 **[Cover of Sweetest Music This Side of Heaven by Guy Lombardo](https://soundcloud.com/ankil-p/whistling-cover-to-the-opening-to-the-sweetest-side-of-heaven)**
+This is not a poem but I love whistling and jazz, especially Canadian jazz composer, Guy Lombardo.